 You may want to arrive a week earlier and photograph some of the beautiful landscapes on the mainland of Nova Scotia while basing yourself out of Halifax.
 There are many spectacular landscapes within an hours drive of the city.
 The world famous Peggy’s Cove lighthouse is a mere 30 minutes from downtown Halifax and you can park 100 meters from the light.
 I recommend being there for a sunrise and going on a photowalk afterwards around the fishing boats and wharves in the cove.

-Also, the maple trees turn to their fall colours around Halifax, Truro and Annapolis Valley about a week before they do in Cape Breton.
-If you’re going to extend your trip you should do it before the tour as opposed to after the tour.
-You won’t be disappointed.
+Also, the maple trees turn to their fall colors around Halifax, Truro and Annapolis Valley about a week before they do in Cape Breton.
+If you’re going to extend your trip you should do so before the tour as opposed to after the tour if your goal is to photograph the Fall colors